Dynamic predictability and spatio-temporal contexts in human mobility

-In this work, we describe the temporal regularities of the theoretical predictabilities of human mobility, and examine their different frequency and time components.
-Our results suggest that in addition to the daily routines, mobility diversity is also marked by periods of approximately 12h and 6h, which correspond to the second and fourth harmonics of our internal circadian rhythm.
-These findings suggest that the processes responsible for our visitation regularities are governed by our internal biological cycles beyond the sleeping and feeding needs, evidenced by predominance of the 12h periods over the 8h and 6h cycles.
-We argue that such patterns should lead to the predictability in human mobility to be considered a transient {\em state} rather than a {\em fixed} characteristic of individuals.
+To overcome these limitations, we conduct studies on three Location-Based Social-Networks (LBSNs) that contain the sequences of location trajectories, and propose a new perspective to mobility predictability that accounts for these missing factors, particularly connecting the observed regularities in mobility patterns to human circadian/semi-circadian routines and the types of location they visit.
+Furthermore, we study the temporal variations of predictability, unveiling structural patterns in their frequency and time components, which we refer to as {\em predictability states}.
+Our results suggest that in addition to the daily routines, regularities in mobility predictability is also marked by periods of approximately 12h and 6h, which could correspond to the second and fourth harmonics of internal circadian rhythm.
+These findings could suggest that factors governing mobility-related decisions are also influenced by internal biological cycles beyond sleeping and feeding needs.
+This is corroborated by the predominance of 12h periods over other cycles governed by sleep/work/study routines, such as the 8h and 4h cycles.
+Additionally we show the role of spatial context, demonstrating heterogeneities in mobility profiles based on the types of locations that people visit.
+The importance of this spatial context is demonstrated through agreement between the true distribution---calculated from the full set of visitation trajectories---and a simple linear model that takes only the frequency of visiting a location-type as input.
+Taken together our results indicate that uncertainty and predictability in mobility patterns should be considered as a transient {\em state} of the individuals that is heavily influenced by spatio-temporal context.